 - It's Not Me, It's You (2009)

-- Caught with Your Pants Down: How Lily finds her brother in "Alfie".
+- Caught with Your Pants Down: The singer finds her brother masturbating in "Alfie".

 - Cheap Heat: In live performance, she tends to swap out the reference to "London Town" in "LDN" for wherever she's playing at the time.

-- Crapsaccharine World: "LDN" about London and how everything looks exciting and wonderful at first, but when you take a second look...
-Indeed, most of Lily Allen's songs come across this way due to the musical style they use and the sound of her voice.
-"Smile" and "The Fear" come to mind.
+- Crapsaccharine World: "LDN" about London and how everything looks exciting and wonderful at first, but when you take a second look... not that great.

 - Defenestrate and Berate: "Smile" shows her getting revenge upon her cheating boyfriend by hiring thugs to beat him up and trash his apartment.